-• Our provision for children's spiritual, moral, social and cultural [SMSC] development enables children to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice and discrimination.
+- Our provision for children's spiritual, moral, social and cultural [SMSC] development enables children to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice and discrimination. - We organise celebrations and special events such as Diwali, Eid and Christmas.